-A series of placement tests is administered to all new students registered in the Faculté Saint-Jean.
+A placement test is administered to all new students registered in the Faculté Saint-Jean.
 The students' competence is tested in order to facilitate their placement in French language courses.
 No preparation is required.
 Initial assessment is done online prior to enrollment in French courses.
 The results of this test determine the French course(s) in which the student must register.
 Detailed instructions are sent to students upon admission.